 My all-time favourite episode (‘Do not erase!!!’ is scrawled especially frantically on the videotape containing this one) was 1988’s ‘Undone’, in which Michael’s great unrequited love, Emily – now ‘VP of a chain of regional bookstores’ – came to stay with him and Hope.
 I think I liked it so much because it was such a nice change to see Michael enjoying himself with a woman.
 Perhaps the only episode that sat oddly with me was 1989’s ‘Success’, in which Melissa did a photo shoot with Carly Simon, and there was a long scene at a party with the regular characters embarrassing themselves by fawning over CS.
 What’s more, earlier in the episode, Ellyn alleged that she had always wanted to look like Carly Simon!
 I mean, really.
 No one on the show had even mentioned the songstress previously and, out of nowhere, it was Carly Simon madness.

-The Simon misstep aside, why should it be that thirtysomething, despite its many Emmys, is, seemingly, a television program without any credibility at all?
+The Simon misstep aside, why should it be that thirtysomething, despite its many Emmys, is, seemingly, a television program that lacks credibility?
 I don’t believe I have ever told anyone that I love the show and received a positive response.
 I sent a friend of mine a YouTube clip from it and he refused even to make it past the first fifteen seconds.
-I’ve never been able to understand why the program is held in such poor regard by so many, except that it’s easy to make fun of the clothes and the characters’ fascination with their own inner workings. thirtysomething is actually very well written and acted, often witty, and how often do you see a network television show centring an episode around the poetry of Emily Dickinson (even if it was a Gary episode) or that references The Bell Jar?
-Furthermore, I always felt that I could detect its influence on perhaps my favourite television drama of all time, Six Feet Under. thirtysomething was replete with Under-style fantasy sequences and scenes of the dead communing with the living, and, I don’t care what anyone says, the shows have identical preoccupations: namely, the intricacies of human relationships and dealing with life not being all it’s cracked up to be.
+I’ve never been able to understand why the program is held in such poor regard by so many, except that it’s easy to make fun of the clothes and the characters’ fascination with their own inner workings. thirtysomething is actually very extremely written and acted, often witty, and how often do you see a network television show centring an episode around the poetry of Emily Dickinson (even if it was a Gary episode) or that references The Bell Jar?
+Furthermore, I always felt that I could detect its influence on perhaps my second-favourite television drama of all time, Six Feet Under. thirtysomething was replete with Under-style fantasy sequences and scenes of the dead communing with the living, and, I don’t care what anyone says, the shows have identical preoccupations: namely, the intricacies of human relationships and dealing with life not being all it’s cracked up to be.

 The author of one Internet piece I read was someone who had been devoted to thirtysomething but, having revisited it, felt that it didn’t hold up.
 His belief was that this was because when he was first watching the show he was a teenager, but now that he’s an adult he finds obsessing on one’s feelings much less engaging.
 But do people really become any less interested in dwelling on every element of how they feel, just because they are grown?
 I was, if barely, still in my teens when I was first glued to thirtysomething back in 1988, and I identified strongly with its personnel’s preoccupation with themselves, their thoughts and their emotions; however, I relate to it equally as strongly now that I’m in my forties.